AmirEfi/Digital-System-Design/README.md

 # Digital-System-Design
 ## Digital System Design course - Fall 2022

-This is repository is for my DSD course.
+This repository is for my DSD course.

 I had 4 HWs for this course as you can see: